 I do have to give credit to the our friends, the Allen family for the buttermilk syrup recipe and the Malaela family for the oatmeal pancake recipe.
 We loved both so combined them and BOOM, they were even more magical!

 I love serving them with gluten-free breakfast casserole or gluten-free eggs Benedict casserole.
 This makes for a great sweet and salty combo to start the day.
-An anti-inflammatory smoothie or green smoothie would be great with them too.
+An anti-inflammatory smoothie, green smoothie or even this peanut butter banana smoothie would be great with them too.

 While the buttermilk syrup part of this recipe is definitely not the healthiest, it sure does make the recipe.
 You can feel good knowing that you are getting lots of fiber with the gluten-free oatmeal pancakes.
 Then don’t worry one bit about the syrup.

 My personal advice?
 Make them occasionally and when you do, enjoy every single bite of those gluten-free oatmeal pancakes drenched in buttermilk syrup.
 Life is too short not to enjoy it!

 Some people with celiac disease are not able to tolerate oats.
 The best thing to ensure your oats are truly gluten-free is to buy them certified gluten-free.
 We like and trust Gluten-Free Prairie oats because they are grown in dedicated gluten-free fields in gorgeous Bid Sky, Montana.

 I love how much Gluten-Free Prairie brand cares about the celiac and gluten-free community.
 In addition to their certified GF oats, they also offer oat flour, oat groats, sugar cookie mix, pizza crust, chocolate brownie mix, gluten-free granola, Hunger Buster cookie and pancake mix.
 Get all of their products HERE.

 For the pancakes, mix oats and buttermilk and refrigerate over night or at least 2 hrs

 The following morning add the rest of the ingredients